-Cultural/Holy days (April and May 2019)
+Cultural/Holy days (August and September 2019)

 This table describes the dates generally commemorated or observed by many individuals within a community.
 Some individuals from each community may not adhere to the cultural/holy days themselves.
 It is not a comprehensive list of cultural/holy days worldwide but a list of those most commonly recognized across parts of Canada.

 We wish happiness and/or rejuvenating contemplation to all who may commemorate these cultural/holy days in the coming months.

 Aug 9 – Varalakshmi Vrata (parts of Hinduism)